Making the most of a tech conference

 Your booth should catch people’s attention and draw them in.
 Use colors, monitors with nicely designed slides, have a demo/prototype ready on a tablet, use swag to pimp up the booth.
 Come up with a short and easy-to-understand sign for your stand — no one reads the long ones.
 People should get what your startup is doing in a few seconds.

 In our product, we use gamification to boost productivity and engagement of customer service experts.
-So we decided to develop a game specially for TNW.
+So we decided to develop a game especially for TNW.
 People could play it when stopped by our booth and win a Master Ninja t-shirt.

 Don’t be afraid to say: ‘Hey?
 How are you?’